Santa takes a back seat to COVID vaccine, UPS, FedEx officials say

 If the vaccine is approved, UPS will put Gold-level service labels, which are embedded with four radios, on every vaccine and dry ice shipment.

+UPS GPS trackers will also provide temperature, light exposure and motion data, backing up sensors provided by Pfizer.
+All of that information will stream into command centers run by UPS and OWS.

+"We have three ways of looking at the packages through the system," said Wheeler.
+"We are watching the packages all day long."

-UPS will load the suitcase-sized vaccine packages - which have redundant GPS and temperature trackers - onto planes and trucks first and give them special handling in hubs and sorting centers.
+UPS will load the suitcase-sized vaccine packages onto planes and trucks first and give them special handling in hubs and sorting centers.
+The company also will inform drivers who are transporting vaccines, and provide security escorts.

-"The drivers will know that they're moving vaccines.
-We are ready."
-Wheeler said.

 Vaccine distribution could start just as the U.S. holiday shipping peak hits record-pandemic fueled e-commerce volumes.

-FedEx, for its part, has dubbed this year's unprecedented peak season the "Shipathon".

-"We knew the vaccines would be coming.
-We've been planning for this for some time," said Richard Smith, executive vice president of FedEx Express, which will handle shipments of the inoculations.
+UPS and FedEx executives said they are giving vaccines top priority and have reserved capacity for them.

-UPS, prior to vaccine shipments, will deliver supplies needed to administer Pfizer's vaccine - including diluent, mixing vials, needles, syringes, masks and faceshields for healthcare workers and COVID-19 vaccination record cards for vaccine recipients.
+Before vaccine deliveries start, UPS will deliver supplies needed to administer Pfizer inoculations - including diluent, mixing vials, needles, syringes, protective equipment for healthcare workers and COVID-19 vaccination record cards for vaccine recipients.

-The delivery companies will split next-day Pfizer vaccine deliveries in the United States and UPS will deliver any dry ice refills needed to keep vaccine in Pfizer's suitcase-sized shipping boxes at minus 70 degrees Celsius (minus 94°F), Wheeler said.
+The delivery companies will split next-day Pfizer vaccine deliveries in the United States, and UPS will deliver the first dry ice refills needed to keep vaccine in Pfizer's suitcase-sized shipping boxes at minus 70 degrees Celsius (minus 94°F), Wheeler said.

+Dr. Rachel Levine, Pennsylvania's secretary of health and the president of the Association of State and Territorial Health Officers, said in prepared remarks that a quarter of states experienced a lag in receiving supply kits during a dry run.

+"You're going to have three different components ... that all need to arrive at the exact same place, at the right time so that the vaccine can be administered," Levine said at the hearing.

+The executives reassured Senators that they are ready to tackle the biggest and complex vaccination distribution effort in U.S. history.

+"We deal with the unforeseen every day: weather, traffic ... regulatory holds, customs delays.
+We don't expect anything that we won't be able to handle," Richard Smith, executive vice president of global support for FedEx Express.

-(Reporting by Lisa Baertlein in Los Angeles; additional reporting Ankur Banerjee in Bengaluru Editing by Alistair Bell)
+(Reporting by Lisa Baertlein in Los Angeles; additional reporting by Richard Cowan in Washington and Ankur Banerjee in Bengaluru Editing by Alistair Bell)

 ((lisa.baertlein@thomsonreuters.com; +1 310-491-7241; Reuters Messaging: lisa.baertlein.thomsonreuters.com@reuters.net))